kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/rust.typ

 == Borrow checker

-= Writing a insertion sort algorithm for the third time
+= We will write a simple MCMC algorithm this time

 Here we go again to write yet another insertion sort.